 However, they can’t learn anything without your permission.
 Before a company can run a credit report for employment purposes, they must notify you in writing and get your written authorization.

 As of 2018, 11 states go even further than that, limiting the degree to which employers can use credit checks in making employment decisions.
 For example, California prohibits most employers from gathering credit information for the purposes of making hiring decisions.
 The exceptions include specific jobs – including managerial roles, law enforcement jobs, or positions with the state department of justice – and certain responsibilities, such as transferring money on the employer’s behalf or regularly having access to more than $10,000 during a workday.

 Credit Report Red Flags

 What items in your credit report could be a problem when it comes to getting hired?
 There are several red flags that employers are going to pay attention to if they run a credit report and use it as part of the decision-making process.

-Ken Lin, founder and CEO of Credit Karma, shared information with The Balance Careers on the items in a credit report may appear as red flags to employers.
+Ken Lin, founder and CEO of Credit Karma, shared information with The Balance Careers on the items in a credit report that may appear as red flags to employers.
 These red flags include:

 Liens - Any type of lien against you could be a sign of irresponsibility.
 It suggests to employers that you weren't responsible enough to pay off your debt or negotiate a settlement.